jeannefukumaru/data-ingestion/README.md

 - publish
 - repeat

-Several sources gave good pointers on opiniated data exploration (hint:freestyle is not an option).
+some sources on opiniated data exploration (hint:freestyle is not an option).

 [1] R4DS by Hadley Wickham
 [2] Elements of Data Style by Jeff Leek